 Disaster Recovery Plan

 As previously mentioned, HIPAA regulates the safeguarding of patient records.
-So it’s no surprise that they also require a plan be put in place for recovering sensitive data under the HIPAA Security Rule.
+So it’s no surprise that they also require a plan to be put in place for recovering sensitive data under the HIPAA Security Rule.
 You must ensure that a structured approach is in place to counteract a hacking event and what it could do to your practice.

 A security risk assessment (SRA) is not only required under the HIPAA Security Rule but is a critical step to understanding the risk to your practice and patient information.
-An SRA will inventory patient information, identify how you are currently protecting the data and make recommendations on how to lower the risk to the data.
-An SRA will help you to understand your risk of phishing scams and ransomware, the dangers of lost mobile devices, the risk of insider threats and how prepared you are in the event of a disaster.
+An SRA will inventory patient information, identify how you are currently protecting the data, and make recommendations on how to lower the risk to the data.
+An SRA will help you to understand your risk of phishing scams and ransomware, the dangers of lost mobile devices, the risk of insider threats, and how prepared you are in the event of a disaster.
 Finally, it provides the documentation you need as evidence that you have considered all of the possible risks to patient information and have specific plans to lower them.
 You can’t pass a HIPAA compliance audit or breach investigation without it.